 “Can something that affects real events … itself be unreal?”
 (Zeh, 2004) p4.

-For over a century, physics has faced the quantum paradox like a deer in headlights, attracted by the quantum brilliance but afraid to abandon its traditional stance of physical realism.
+For over a century, physics has faced this paradox like a deer in headlights, attracted by the quantum brilliance but afraid to abandon the orthodox stance of physical realism.

-Paradoxes only go away when false assumptions are exposed, e.g. Figure 3.26 has two square and three round prongs depending on where you look, which is impossible.
-The answer isn’t some mystical “square-round duality” but to see that one line can’t bound both a square prong and a round one at the same time.
-Likewise, the quantum paradox arises from the false assumption of physical realism.
-When Penrose asks:
+Paradoxes only disappear when false assumptions are exposed.
+For example, Figure 3.26 has two square and three round prongs depending on where you look which is impossible.
+The answer isn’t a mystical “square-round duality” but to see that one line can’t bound both a square prong and a round one at the same time.
+Likewise, the quantum paradox arises from the false assumption of physical realism, so when Penrose asks:

 “How, indeed, can real objects be constituted from unreal components?”
 (Penrose, 1994) p313

 the honest answer is that they can’t.
 One might equally ask “How can a purely physical world have random events?” or “How can a complete physical universe begin?”
-A physics based on illogic builds paradox into its foundations and to do this is to institutionalize illogic.
-This is not science.
-The logical way forward is to accept that quantum reality creates physical unreality based on the facts of physics.
+A physics based on illogic builds paradox into its foundations but to do this is to institutionalize illogic and this isn’t science.
+The logical way forward is to abandon the physical realism of Aristotle and accept that quantum reality creates physical unreality, based on the facts of physics.